Halithor/MordheimRebalancedCostSystem/README.md

 # The Marquart Mordheim Cost System

-This is a cost calculating system for the Mordheim.
+This is a cost calculating system for the tabletop miniature game Mordheim.
 When we sat down and started playing Mordheim, we realized many warband model costs are unbalanced. *This is not a rework of the Mordheim Rules.* The system described here is a framework to price units fairly based on maximum attributes, starting attributes, special rules, and starting experience.
 Play with the normal Mordheim rules.
 We hope to create a more balanced experience using this cost system.

 This system can be applied to standard warbands and homebrew alike.
 Changing the cost of models in current warbands will place them into a standardized system.
 Giving some level of assurance that the scenario will be balanced.